EYFE Policy 2020

 Sessions including funded hours

-The government rate that is paid to settings does not cover the many consumables/extras that we at Young Friends are proud to offer and that we believe makes our setting special.
-We have a simple ‘extras package’ of £12.50 per day (£6.25 per half day) that will be included in invoices for sessions which include some funded hours.
-Non-funded hours during these sessions will be charged at £6.00 per hour.
+The government rate that is paid to settings does not cover the many high level consumables/extras that make our setting the most special around!
+We have a simple ‘extras package’ of £2 per hour that will be included in invoices for sessions which include some funded hours.
+Non-funded hours during these sessions will be charged at £6.50 per hour.
 Further information about monthly fees for sessions including funded and non-funded hours are available here https://youngfriends.co.uk

 - Yoga sessions